Dacia Sandero Stepway review

 Reliability and Safety

-Like the Sandero hatch, Dacia gives the Sandero Stepway a three-year/60,000-mile warranty, which includes roadside recovery.
-Despite its budget roots, the Sandero Stepway comes with a respectable haul of safety kit, too: all versions get four airbags, ABS, stability control and Isofix child seat fittings.
+Despite its budget roots, the Sandero Stepway comes with a respectable haul of safety kit, too: all versions get four airbags, ABS, stability control, traction control, hill start assist, tyre pressure monitoring and Isofix child seat mountings.

 However, Euro NCAP awarded the standard Sandero a four-star crash test score, which isn't the best when the maximum five-star score is the general standard for most modern superminis.
 That test score is from 2013 too, so is somewhat outdated too.
 There are certainly safer choices out there if this is a big factor in your purchasing decision.

 The Sandero Stepway hasn't been put through the test separately, but you can expect an identical level of protection in the event of a crash.